 3. Metallica – Nothing Else Matters

 Metallica is one of the first bands that comes to mind when someone mentions metal music.
-However, metal drumming is usually characterised as fast, aggressive and quite complex beats.
+However, metal drumming is usually characterized as fast, aggressive, and quite complex beats.

 Despite that, quite a few of Metallica’s songs are relatively easy to play on drums, particularly when the band started slowing down their music (songs from The Black Album, Load, Reload, etc.).
 Lars Ulrich inspired a generation of metal drummers, and there are plenty of these that have surpassed his skills and technique (particularly his double bass drumming).

 As a beginner, you should try to follow the drumming from the album version of Metallica tracks.
 Lars Ulrich often improvises a lot with fills while playing live.

 “Nothing Else Matters” is a great song to start with.
 As a ballad, this song goes in a pretty steady tempo, but even the beat is pretty simple.
-The simple fills also makes this song great for beginners.
-There is a couple of them that very easy to learn and the best thing is that they sound amazing so you can use them in many other songs as well.
+The simple fills also make this song great for beginners.
+There are a couple of them that are very easy to learn, and the best thing is that they sound amazing, so you can use them in many other songs as well.

 “For Whom the Bell Tolls” is also a relatively easy song to play on drums; it’s also a pretty epic song.